 - To abide by legal obligations imposed on us;

-- Collecting feedbacks and appreciations on our services or courses;
+- For collecting feedbacks and appreciations on our services;

-- For the enhancement of our services and your browsing experience.
+- For the enhancement of our services and your browsing experience on our website.

 Legal basis for Processing